VerdantFox/blog_posts/posts/0008_connect_4/connect_4.md

 AI3_BAD2 PIC

 The AI is the 🔴 red player and it's its turn.
 Again the AI would prioritize placing a chip in column 1 (the 2nd column) in an attempt to get the diagonal win.
 However, this is arguable the **worst** column for the AI to play since the opponent will block the win on the following turn.
-This is doubly bad since if the opponent ever played in column 1 (the 2nd column) the **AI** would win on the subsequent round.
+This is doubly bad since if the opponent ever played in column 1 (the 2nd column) the **AI** would win in the subsequent round.

 Because of this observation, I wrote in new logic specifically for round 3.
 AI_V4 was the same as AI_V3, except any time round 3 resulted in a win for the AI, we look back through the move history.
-If that win was gained by stacking 2 chips of the same color in the same column in rounds 1 and 3 (where the opponent played some *other* column in round 2), we consider that win a "missed win" because the win **will** be blocked by a competent opponent.
+If that win was gained by stacking 2 chips of the same color in the same column in rounds 1 and 3 (where the opponent played some *other* column in round 2), we consider that win a "missed win" because the "win" **will** be blocked by a competent opponent.
 Missed wins get treated exactly like losses.
 We subtract the round-weighted value from that column in our `weights` object and we discard that board-state from future round calculations.
 Of course, that means that we now need to keep track of the move history instead of just the first move the AI played.
 Thus the new `boards` array has sub-arrays of `[move history, board-state]`.
 The result looks like this:

 ```javascript
 // example `boards` array from round 3